tamucc-comp-bio/classroom_repo_2024/assignments/assignment_3.md

 ## GitHub Preparation

-* You must be a member of our class's github classroom.
+* You should be a member of our class's github classroom.
 You can tell if you're a member by clicking the "Click on this Link to Initiate this Assignment" below.
-If that link does not work, then please let me know via email (include your github id) and I'll reinvite you to the classroom.
+If you're not a member, then please let me know via email (include your github id) and I'll reinvite you to the classroom.

 * Make sure you are logged into github.